vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 Mr. Shaukat Ah, Dr. Kitchlew, Mr. Jamnadas, Mr.
 Banker, and many other prominent citizens of Bombay.
 Two special trains from Poona brought a number of
 Mr. Tilak's friends and devoted followers.
-They claim- ed that Mr. Tilak's body should be cremated at Poona.
+They claim###ed that Mr. Tilak's body should be cremated at Poona.
 The people of Bombay insisted on getting the honour to themselves and in the end they won and cremated him, by special arrangements, on the sands of the Back Bay.